PROPERTY, EQUIPMENT & FACILITIES

 Commercial Motor Vehicle Drivers

-Drivers of commercial motor vehicles in any of the following classification are required to take certain test before renewing their Missouri driver’s license.
+Drivers of commercial motor vehicles in any of the following classifications are required to take a certain test before renewing their Missouri driver’s license.

 The commercial driver’s license will have specific endorsements for special conditions:

 The commercial driver’s license may also carry specific restrictions:

 - Air Brake: If a driver does not take the written air brake test, a restriction to drive a vehicle without air brakes will be placed on the license.
 If a road test is required, the test must be taken in a vehicle equipped with air brakes.